Leukemia-Commonly as Blood Cancer

 Targeted therapy

 Targeted drug treatments focus on specific abnormalities present within cancer cells.
 By blocking these abnormalities, targeted drug treatments can cause cancer cells to die.
-Your leukemia cells will be tested to see if targeted therapy may be helpful for you.

 Radiation therapy

 Radiation therapy uses X-rays or other high-energy beams to damage leukemia cells and stop their growth.
-During radiation therapy, you lie on a table while a large machine moves around you, directing the radiation to precise points on your body.

 You may receive radiation in one specific area of your body where there is a collection of leukemia cells, or you may receive radiation over your whole body.
-Radiation therapy may be used to prepare for a bone marrow transplant.
+Radiation therapy used to prepare for a bone marrow transplant.

 Bone marrow transplant

-Prior to a bone marrow transplant, you receive very high doses of chemotherapy or radiation therapy to destroy your leukemia-producing bone marrow.
-Then you receive an infusion of blood-forming stem cells that help rebuild your bone marrow.
+Prior to a bone marrow transplant, very high doses of chemotherapy or radiation therapy to destroy the leukemia-producing bone marrow.</p>

 You may receive stem cells from a donor or you may be able to use your own stem cells.